HOUSE OF CURSES

 KM: So, if it wouldn't be in the way everyone would expect, what do you mean by that?

-JOSH: Like say one of the most recognizable country songs of all time with moody synth as an intro or filler between songs maybe... *wink
+JOSH: Say one of the most recognizable Country songs of all time, with moody synth as an intro, or filler between songs maybe... (*wink)

 KM: Bham Rocks calls you guys a “gloomy yet irresistible band from Decatur.”
 Why gloomy?

-JOSH: I think the weight of the burdens we carry and express for people whom we love and try to connect with, can come across as such... and it’s not necessarily a bad thing, either, but I promise you you will never meet a group of dudes in the world that know where you’ve been, really care about where you are, and are genuinely concerned on where you’re going...
+JOSH: I think the weight of the burdens we carry and express, for people we love and try to connect with, can come across as such... and it’s not necessarily a bad thing, but I promise you, you will never meet a group of dudes in the world that know where you’ve been, really care about where you are, and are genuinely concerned on where you’re going, as we are.
 Also our use of minor third and fifth harmonies an octave down.

 KM: What’s been your most memorable show so far?

-KM: Hold on.
-Rocklahoma in 2018, but not for good reasons?
-And Blue Ridge Rockfest, also in 2018, but for the best reasons?
-Let's talk about these two festivals.
+KM: Let's talk about these two festivals.
 First Rocklahoma.
 Why wasn't it a good experience?

-JOSH: I really hate to be this guy, but a lot of things about what we were told were gonna happen and how it didn’t really go down that way...
-We were told we had to buy a parking pass for $20 which seems weird but no big deal'
+JOSH: I really hate to be this guy, but a lot of things about what we were told were gonna happen, and how it didn’t really go down that way.
+Not a big deal, yet we had to buy a $20.00 parking pass.

 KM: You guys are asked to play at Rocklahoma but have to buy our own parking pass?
 Dude.
 Not cool.

-JOSH: Then, a week before, we were told we had to buy 1 pass to get in the gate and show them our artist passes, since our slot was after midnight, we had to get in the day before.
+JOSH: Then, a week before, we were told we had to buy 1 pass to get into the gate, and show them our artist passes, since our slot was after midnight and we had to get in the day before.
 So, a weekend pass was cheaper than two 1 day passes.

 JOSH: Livid was an understatement.
-Lol.
 We did our best to make the best of it.
 We made new friends with attendees and with the other bands that got duped as well.
-All the bands put on a hell of a show that night and in #HoCFaM fashion, our people pulled us through and bought out all our merch online so we could at least cover the gas to get home.
-And as we were pulling out to leave a camper caught fire and exploded...
+All the bands put on a hell of a show that night, and in #HoCFaM fashion, our people pulled us through and bought out all our merch online, so we could at least cover the gas to get home.
+And as we were pulling out to leave, a camper caught on fire and exploded...